China's inflation in August eases to 2 percent

 BEIJING (AP) — China's consumer inflation eased in August amid signs of cooling economic growth.

-Government data Thursday showed prices rose 2 percent from a year earlier, down from July's 2.3 percent increase.
+Prices rose 2 percent from a year earlier, down from July's 2.3 percent increase, government data showed Thursday.
 Producer prices fell 0.2 percent, extending a months-long decline.

-The price rise was well below the government's target for the year of 3.5 percent.
+The rise in consumer prices was well below the government's target for the year of 3.5 percent.

-Trade and manufacturing have weakened, prompting suggestions Beijing might try to shore up economic growth.
-But Chinese leaders so far have ruled out a large-scale stimulus that might fuel pressure for prices to rise.
+Trade and manufacturing have weakened recently, prompting suggestions Beijing might try to shore up economic growth.
+But Chinese leaders so far have ruled out a major stimulus that might add to pressure for prices to rise.